 A 1970 graduate of Delta Air Lines’ rigorous stewardess training program, Kathi Davis is, in fact, terrified of flying.
 Haunted by phobias since childhood, she faces her greatest fear of all and forges a 35-year career in the sky.
 Filled with accounts of life on and off the plane (brushes with fame and whipped cream, romantic heartbreak on the journey to Mr. Right, and near disasters), The Closest Exit May Be Behind You promises a humorous, turbulent ride.
 But fear not—you’ll arrive safely at your gate.

-If you’re looking for a book in the saucy stewardess genre, this isn’t the book for you.
+If you’re looking for a book in the saucy stewardess genre, this isn’t for you.
 Kathi Davidson Davis’s memoir offers a sensitive, brave, and painfully honest account of a life lived with its – pun intended – highs and lows, ups and downs.
 There is humor here, of course, but also something much more.
 This is a book you will remember.

 - Kate Charles, author of the Book of Psalms mysteries and the Callie Anson mysteries